Warning from Abu Dhabi Police

-Abu Dhabi Police called on drivers to be careful due to the low horizontal visibility during the formation of dust and dirt, and also called for not to be distracted by the phone and photography.
+Abu Dhabi Police called on drivers to be careful due to the low horizontal visibility during the formation of dust and dirt, and not to be distracted by the phone and taking pictures for safety.

 #Warning #Abu #Dhabi #Police